TheRealBarenziah/waifu-generator/README.md

   filename: "mosaic", // indeed compatible with other waifu-generator options
   mosaic: {
     number: 3, // mandatory; must be integer in 1-99 range
-    options: { // facultative merge-img option object
-		  // one use of this is to generate near-infinite different (in a shasum perspective) files
+    options: { /* facultative merge-img option object one usecase is to generate near-infinite different (from a shasum perspective) files */
       direction: true,
       color: 0x000000
     }